ouspg/CryptoCourse/Week1Exercises/README.md

 Pages 1-38 are relevant for this exercise and might good to read beforehand.

+## Environment

+You should have access into Linux environment to be able to complete task 2.
+Course virtual machine is suitable.

+## Grading

 Task #|Grade|Description|
 -----|:---:|-----------|
 Task 1 | 2 | Fooling a perfect cipher